snaplet/docs-old/docs/integrations/github-action-postgres-with-data.md

 ## Prerequisites

 1. If you are new to Snaplet, please [check us out here](https://www.snaplet.dev/).
-To follow this guide, you must have taken a snapshot with snaplet alreay.
+To follow this guide, you must have taken a snapshot with Snaplet already.
 2. This guide assumes some familiarity with setting up Github codespaces.
 Please take some time to read through the [Github codespaces documentation here](https://docs.github.com/en/codespaces/getting-started/quickstart).

 ## How to use it to publish a docker image?